inventeazaro/gh-challenge-16.09/README.md

 ## Usage

 Firstly, all NPM packages must be installed.
-So, make sure that Node and NPM are installed.
+So, make sure that Node and NPM are installed in order to install the packages.
 Once those are installed, run the following command in the directory of the project:
 ```
 npm install